magma/magma/docs/docusaurus/versioned_docs/version-1.0.0/lte/setup_deb.md

   (Press F11 to select boot sequence, :warning: This might be different for your machine).
 If you see 2 options to boot from USB, select the non-UEFI option.
-- Select “Install” option.
-- Network missing firmeware "No"
-- Primary network interface "enp1s0"
-- Configuration.
-  * Hostname: “magma”
-  * Domain name : “”
-  * Root password: “magma”
-  * Username : “magma”
-  * Password: “magma”
-  * Partition disk: "Use entire disk"
-  * Select disk to partition: "sda"
-  * Partitioning scheme: "All files in one partition"
+- Install and configure you access gateway according to your network defaults.
-  * Only tick ssh server and utilities (untick every other)
+    - Make sure to enable ssh server and utilities (untick every other)
 - Connect your SGi interface to the internet and select this port during the installation process to get an IP using DHCP.